min2ha/ukwa-site/content/target/3358/index.en.md

   "subject": "Political Action and Communication"
 }

-# Inter Faith Network for the UK, The

 The Inter Faith Network for the UK (IFN) works to build good relations between people of different faiths and beliefs, promoting mutual respect and understanding.